pulseshift/openui5-gulp-starter-kit/README.md

 ```
 $ yarn build
 ```
-App should open in your browser automatically `http://localhost:3001`
+App should open in your browser automatically: `http://localhost:3001`